scipp/scipp/DataSetDocker/ReadMe.md

 # To access the jupyter notebook:

-Now the console with jupyter-lab server is runniing.
+Now the console with jupyter-lab server is running.

 1. Copy the address with token from the console into your browser: